madelinesimpson/PBEE-worm-CV/README.md

 https://keras.io/examples/vision/image_classification_from_scratch/
 https://keras.io/examples/vision/mnist_convnet/

-For the cluster stuff I’m working on right now, you can check out “individual_worm_data.py” (plotting circles on individual worms), “cluster_worm_data.py” (separating clusters into branches and intersections, and plotting circles on those), and “cluster_run.py” (the code to run the functions in the other two files.
+For the cluster problem that I’m working on right now, you can check out “individual_worm_data.py” (plotting circles on individual worms), “cluster_worm_data.py” (separating clusters into branches and intersections, and plotting circles on those), and “cluster_run.py” (the code to run the functions in the other two files.

 Here is the research paper I am basing that work off of: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3048333/